EsfingeFramework/experiments/README.md

 ```

 The interface abstracts the behavior for our implementations that will print on the console.
 The interface receives annotations to configure the metrics, in this case @TimeMetrics will collect the execution time measurement for each implementation.
-(@TimeMetrics is a predefiend extension-point of the Metrics hotspot)
+(@TimeMetrics is a predefiend extension-point of the MetricsCollector hotspot)

 #### Last step: